NAMU AMIDA BUTSU

 [Tannisho, Part One, Section 8]

-on to say,
+went on to say,

 The Collected Works of Shinran include poems, letters, and his monumental treatise, KyoGyoShinSho ("Teaching, Practice, Faith, and Attainment of the Pure Land Way").
 For a summary of some of Master Shinran's core teachings, see the Tannisho, a short book composed by his follower Yuienbo with key quotes directly from Master Shinran.
 Tannisho represents Jodo Shinshu Buddhism in terms of refuting specific deviations from Master Shinran's teaching which arose after his death in 1262.